|

 jerkin, grey tunic and leggingswith a single white knife

-strapped to his waistbut Eowyn had decided that his costume
+at his waistbut Eowyn had decided that his costume was not

 "You promise me that you will be careful?" she said,